Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing: Performance for a Large Number of Subsystems

 We examine how the RLNN performance varies as a function of $n$, and demonstrate good performance for up to $n=10$ subsystems.
 However, for $n \geq 20$, the RLNN begins to have suboptimal performance.

 First, we consider the case of binary pure state discrimination, where a locally-greedy (LG) technique is known to be optimal.
 We restrict the LG algorithm to the same action space as the RLNN to remove any gap due to action space quantization, and compare the resulting success probabilities.
-Results are depicted in Fig. ~\ref{fig:LG}, and indicate that the RLNN matches or almost matches the LG algorithm when $n=10$ but develops a performance gap for $n=20$.
+Results are depicted in Fig.~\ref{fig:LG}, and indicate that the RLNN matches or almost matches the LG algorithm when $n=10$ but develops a performance gap for $n=20$.

-Next, we consider performance for multiple state discrimination where $m=3$.
+Next, we consider the performance of multiple state discrimination where $m=3$.
 For $n<8$ we can compare directly to the collective SDP.
 For $n \geq 8$, computing $P_{\text{succ}}$ via SDP techniques is infeasibly slow, so we instead look at the RLNN training curve shape to determine whether the neural network converges to a steady solution.

-First, we consider the case of pure states with $n=5$ and plot the success probability vs SDP as well as the training curves in Fig.~\ref{fig:n5_vs_SDP}.The RLNN success probability plateaus after approximately 100 training iterations, and the RLNN success probability comes close to the collective SDP in each case.
+As a first test of RLNN performance when $m=3$, we consider the case of pure states with $n=5$ and plot the success probability vs SDP as well as the training curves in Fig.~\ref{fig:n5_vs_SDP}.The RLNN success probability plateaus after approximately 100 training iterations, and the RLNN success probability comes close to the collective SDP in each case.

 We then examine the training curves for general state discrimination when $m=3$ as a function of $n$, with results shown in Fig.~\ref{fig:n20}.
 Although stable plateaus are reached for both $n=10$ and $n=20$, as $n$ increases the RLNN spends more training iterations learning not to re-measure subsystems.
 In the case where $n=50$, approximately 500 training iterations are spent learning not to re-measure subsystems, leading to a negative initial reward.
 This leads to the question of whether it is possible to extend the RLNN performance to a larger number of subsystems by predetermining a close-to-optimal ordering,